scopatz/inequality-scipy2019/slides.md

 --

-.bigger[After leaving the debris room and avoiding the pit, you exit the cave.]
+.bigger[After leaving the debris room and avoid the pit, you exit the cave.]

 --